 Budget and Price Points

 Both types are good for different purposes.
 It is up to the buyer to get one that is suited to his or her particular application.
 The advantage of condenser mics is that they have a higher output level.
 This means that the signal does not have to undergo amplification which usually results in unwanted hiss.
 They are also more sensitive, especially at higher frequencies.
 The recording thus feels richer but it can also pick up lots of noise.
 A pop filter can make things better.
-Dynamic microphones, on the other hand, can filter noise from the tongue, lips, and air vents.
+Dynamic microphones, as opposed to condenser, can filter noise from the tongue, lips, and air vents.

 XLR vs USB connections